 There are two major steps to resetting your network settings.
 First, you’ll want to disconnect completely from your wireless or wired connection.
 Regardless of the system or console you’re on, just disconnect the system from your internet connection.

 Next, you’ll want to reset your router.
 This was the step that fixed the Fallout 76 Connection Failed bug for me, but only after I went through every other step in this article (including the tips after this one).
 Disconnect your router or modem by running a power cycle on it.
 Simply unplug your box and wait for thirty seconds to a minute.
 Plug it back in and pray for the best.
 Once you’ve reconnected your system of choice to your internet connection, try to boot the game fresh.
+An unsecured connection could also cause issues, so, A VPN is a great solution.

 Reinstall the Whole Thing